mwolodkiewicz/media-auto-renamer/README.md

 # media-auto-renamer
-Batch auto-renamer of media files (JPEG image and MOV/MP4 video), to include the media creation date and time string, extracted from the metadata.
+Program for batch renaming of media files (JPEG image and MOV/MP4 video), to include the media creation date and time string, extracted from the media file metadata.

-Initially written in Python2, currently written in Python3.
+Initially written in/for Python2, currently written/maintained in/for Python3.

-Tested on Windows platform, but should work also on Linux platforms and also within Cygwin environment.
+Tested on Windows platform, but should work also on Linux platforms and within Windows Subsystem for Linux (WSL) environment.

 ## Introduction